cywil5115/dotfiles/README.md

 ## Setup process

 I use chezmoi to manage my configurations.
-For now it's fairly easy setup but maybe I'll try add some automatization scripts to make it **beter**
+For now it's fairly easy setup but maybe I'll try add some automatization scripts to make it **better**

 Install chezmoi: